Dr. Unicorn Update, or: Please don’t ever make me do that again.

 The doctor kept telling me that I was doing great.
 At one point I replied, “I don’t feel like I’m doing great.
 I feel like a giant wuss.”

-You see, the joints of my spine in which Dr. Miracle administered
+You see, the joints of my spine in which Dr. Unicorn administered

 these injections are right at the L5 vertebrae and the sacrum.
 See the red circles on the image below.